-If you’re looking for the best things to do on your next trip to Sicily, keep reading this blog post!
+If you’re looking for the best things to do on your next trip to Sicily, you’ve arrived at the right place.

 I am lucky enough to be able to see Sicily from my bedroom window.
 Living in the South of Italy has its perks.
 Being right on my doorstep, I’ve taken many an opportunity to explore this hidden gem of an island – and I’ve barely scratched the surface so far.

-Here’s the ultimate bucket list of things to do in Sicily, Italy…
+Here’s the ultimate bucket list and the best things to do in Sicily, Italy…

 1. Explore the historical city of Palermo.

 The capital of the island is over 2,700 years old, and full of culture and architecture to show for it.
 Famous for its history and street food, it’s a stunning city to walk around and perfect for a weekend break.
-Try and catch a show at the Teatro Massimo while you’re exploring, and be sure to visit the markets for street food or a night out!
+Some of the best things to do in Sicily are to try and catch a show at the Teatro Massimo while you’re exploring Palermo, and be sure to visit the markets for street food or a night out!
 Just outside the city lies the beautiful beach of Mondello, which is definitely worth a visit.

 2. Hike Mount Etna.